Wentzville Assembly

+History

 In 1996, production shifted from manufacturing unibody, front-drive passenger cars to rear-drive, body on frame trucks, GM's full-size Chevrolet Express and GMC Savana cargo vans on the GMT600 platform, previously manufactured at Lordstown Assembly (Ohio) and Flint Assembly (Michigan).
 The changeover involved completely gutting and revamping the plant to provide robotic body assembly.

 The GMT600 vans received a significant revision for the 2003 model year, known internally as the GMT610, which included a new front end, new powertrains ("LS" engines), left hand side cargo doors, and AWD models.
 In 2014, GM replaced the lighter 1500-series vans with the Chevrolet City Express built by Nissan in Mexico, retaining manufacture of the commercial-grade models in Wentzville.

 Also in 2014, Wentzville began manufacturing the Chevrolet Colorado and GMC Canyon, whose predecessors had been manufactured at the shuttered Shreveport Assembly factory in Louisiana.

 Wentzville has received numerous quality awards over the years for both the mid size truck and full size van models.